paulknewton/twitter-ml/README.md

     * Launched by the original authors of Apache Spark.
     * Offers a free Community edition with limited storage (https://community.cloud.databricks.com)
     * Supports Jupiter Notebooks for interactive coding and execution on clusters.
+    * This is the one I have been using.
+I don't if it is better than the others, my experiences have been very positive so far - simple, reliable and does what I need.

 # Research
 These are some useful sections on the more theoretical ideas that you find in Spark.